OpenRefine/OpenRefine/docs/docs/manual/starting.md

 You can delete projects, which will erase the project files from the work directory on your computer.
 This is immediate and cannot be undone.

 Go to “Open Project” and find the project you want to delete.
-Click on the X to the left of the project name.
+Click on the "X" to the left of the project name.
 There will be a confirmation dialog.

 ### Project files

 You can find all of your raw project files in your work directory.
 They will be named according to the unique Project ID that OpenRefine has assigned them, which you can find on the “Open Project” screen, under the “About” button for each project.

-You can point OpenRefine to use another work directory using [Preferences](running#preferences).